danielfett/draft-dpop/main.md

 # Document History

-   [[ To be removed from the final specification ]] -05
+   [[ To be removed from the final specification ]]

-  * update references for drafts that are now RFCs

   -05

   * Added Authorization Code binding via the `dpop_jkt` parameter.
+  * Updated references for drafts that are now RFCs

   -04